What is a barrister?

 What is a senior counsel?

-Senior counsel are barristers who work on particularly complex or difficult cases.
+Senior counsel are barristers who have demonstrated outstanding skill as advocates and advisers in the administration of justice.
+Known informally as 'silks', they work on particularly complex or difficult cases.
 Prior to 1993 in New South Wales such barristers were known as a QC or queen's counsel.